vagrawal/gsoc-progress/vagrawal/progress.md

 # 18 July

 Still unable to get the model to train.
 It does not seems to be due to bugs in the code but I suspect the attention mechanism used initially enabled it to train faster.
 The model is still being trained and there is still chance that I could get a good accuracy.

+# 19 July

+Some progress in training.
+Now I am pretraining with just short sentences, else the model just can't seem to learn the alighnments.